firemark/battle-city-ai/docs/units.md

 # Unit messages
-On every tick in the server, server will be sent many messages about unit moving, spawning bullet/npc or destroying tank/bullet/wall.
+On every tick in the server, the server will send many messages about unit moves, spawning bullet/npc or destroying tank/bullet/wall.

 Type of message is field `status` with value `"data"` To determine action of object (destroy/move/change/spawn) you can use `action` field.